-“If your grandparents are still alive, embarrass them and yourself,” the author Michael Chabon recently said.
+“If your grandparents are still alive, embarrass them and yourself,” the author Michael Chabon recently told an audience in Nashville.
 “Try to think about the things you really want to know about and ask them.”

 Chabon’s latest book, Moonglow, is a novel masquerading as a memoir about his grandparents, who died in the 1980s.
 In real life, says Chabon, 53, he never found out much about them.